-TL;DR- An added security feature on KuCoin is the 6-digit numerical trading password.
+TL;DR- An added security feature on KuCoin is the 6-digit numerical KuCoin trading password.
 In the event that hackers took control of your computer, this would protect you from losing your crypto.
+No, you can’t get rid of it.
+Use the ‘Jump to Section’ above to get down to exact instructions on how to set and reset it.

 If you’re not yet on KuCoin, you could be missing out on a lot of exotic alt coins and a great, easy to use UX.
+If you’ve never used a platform that has a red light district of altcoins, KuCoin can be a fun place to do your trading.
 Note that (depending on where you are) KuCoin does NOT have KYC for most people.
-This is a huge advantage, especially if you live in a crypto-restricted locale like New York.
+This is a huge advantage, especially if you live in a crypto-restricted locale like New York, or several countries around the globe.
 US citizens and citizens from most countries can trade on KuCoin.
 KuCoin is incorporated in Seychelles, but hosts most of its operations in Singapore.
-The rule of law and free enterprise are alive and well in both nations, so you won’t have to worry about any crackdowns or other BS.
+The rule of law and free enterprise are alive and well in both nations, so you won’t have to worry about any China-type crackdowns or other BS.
 To start trading on KuCoin, you’ll need to fund your KuCoin account.

 What is KuCoin’s trading password?